 As the campaign progresses, campaign reporting can help you see which type is receiving the most engagement or number of conversions.

-A whitelist is a list of your preferred sites.
+A preferred list is a list of your targeted sites.
 Meaning, if you’ve got a good click-through rate from a website or several websites, you can create a list to target only those sites in the future to help you work towards your campaign’s objectives.

 On the other hand, if you look at your reporting and notice websites that you aren’t getting clicks from, you can create a blocklist.
 That way, your ads won’t show on those websites in future campaigns.
 Blocklists also help combat ad fraud.